 Server clustering refers to a group of servers working together on one system to provide users with higher availability.
 These clusters are used to reduce downtime and outages by allowing another server to take over in an outage event.
 Here’s how it works.
 A group of servers are connected to a single system.

-The moment one of these servers experiences a service outage, the workload is redistributed to another server before any downtime is experienced by the client.
-Clustered servers are generally used for applications with frequently updated data with file, print, database and messaging servers ranking as the most commonly used clusters.
+The moment one of these servers experiences a service outage, the workload is redistributed to another server before the client experiences any downtime.
+Clustered servers are generally used for applications with frequently updated data with file, print, database, and messaging servers ranking as the most commonly used clusters.
 Overall, clustering servers offer clients a higher level of availability, reliability, and scalability than any one server could possibly offer.

 In a clustered server environment, each server is responsible for the ownership and management of each of its own devices and has a copy of the operating system (along with any applications or services) being used to run the other servers in the cluster.
 The servers in the cluster are programmed to work together to increase the protection of data and maintain the consistency of the cluster configuration over time.

 The primary rationale for server clusters is protection against outages and downtime.
 As mentioned above, clustered servers offer increased protection against an entire network going black during a power failure.
 Clustered servers protect against three primary types of outages.